minimusic/DataSubscription/README.md

 # DataSubscription
 ## multi-delegate broadcasting

-Delegate protocols allow for tightly coupled communication between architectural layers (parent/child controllers, controllers/UI, coordinators/controllers, service providers/consumers), but are inherently a one-to-one relationship.
+Delegate protocols allow for tightly coupled communication (between parent/child controllers, controllers/UI, coordinators/controllers, service providers/consumers), but are inherently a one-to-one relationship.
 In any asynchronous, data-driven flow (requesting remote content) there is often a need for many-to-many communication which may be handled by a notification system, "listeners" or "observers"(e.g. KVOs), block/closure stores, or specialized caching services.

-This solution is closest to block stores, where an object submits a block to be executed whenever the data updates, but attempts to avoid many hazards of passing blocks (an open door to unexpected retentions, lazy code structure, etc.).
-Instead, an object simply registers itself as a "subscriber" of a particular type of data, and then conforms to a single delegate protocol function which will publish the current state of that data.
-Implementation is closer to delegation with protocol, but allows for many delegates.
+This `Publisher` solution is close to delegate protocols, but where a puslisher can have many delegates and a subscriber can be the delegate of many puiblishers.
+An object simply registers itself as one of a set of "subscribers" to a particular type of data, and then conforms to a single delegate protocol function which will publish the current state of any subscribed data.
+By using the delegate protocol mechanism it is consistant and familiar with existing iOS/Swift practices.

+The target use-case is to serve any data that needs to be fetched asynchronously, where the data state will drive the UI.
+The sample app simulates an endpoint that includes random loading delays and errors to fully demonstrate the flow.

 ### The intent is to:
 - Make the code more easily traceable in both directions (observers, for example, are often invisible from one direction)
-- Avoid any "black boxes" in private frameworks (like hidden side effects in NotificationCenter)
+- Avoid any "black boxes" (like hidden side effects in NotificationCenter or KVO magic)
+- Avoid blocks (an open door to unexpected retentions, lazy code structure, etc.)
 - Enforce types (gcdMulticastDelegate doesn't enforce protocol conformance)
 - Formalized structure to avoid mistakes/bugs/oversights
 - Simplify implementation and organization of data consumption.
+- Find unexpected bugs and limitations in Swift!

 ## ARCHITECTURE

-There are three distinct flavors of the Publisher/Subscriber code, each with some advantages and disadvantages.
+There are currently three distinct flavors of the Publisher/Subscriber code, each with some advantages and disadvantages.

 1 - `GenericPublisher` requires no boilerplate and has strong contracts in both directions.
 Simply init a `GenericPublisher` instance for the desired data type and it can publish to any object subscribing to the protocol with the matching associated type.
 This requires some complexity to handle "AnySubscriber" type-erasure, but the complexity is all confined to the generic class.
 Unfortunately, due to a limitation of Swift, a subscriber can only conform to the protocol once, so one publisher can broadcast to many subscribers, but no object can subscribe to more than one publisher.
 (One-to-many)